swardforever/home/_posts/2026-04-24-questioning-the-lagrangian.md

 Why is the Lagrangian equal to $$T-V$$?

-When I was a freshman in high school and first learning about the Lagrangian, I did briefly wonder why it was equal to $$T-V$$, but paid very little mind to it.
+That is one of the most natural questions a student first encountering the Lagrangian has.
+Why does it appear the way it does?
+When I was a freshman in high school and learning about the Lagrangian, I did briefly wonder why it was equal to $$T-V$$, but paid very little mind to it.
 Lately, however, I thought about it a little more after struggling with some basic problems and ragequitting.
 Doing a little digging uncovered a brief proof from Landau & Lifschitz.
 I was unsatisfied with it, however, and after some collaboration with friends, we devised a 'proof' of why the Lagrangian is more or less constrained to some specific boundaries.
 Such questions in a field commonly regarded as dead such as physics is highly important, which is why I curled a lip witnessing a teacher answer the question with a dismissive "because the laws of nature dictate it so."
 It is like saying Basel's Theorem appears because God willed it to be, paying no mind to mathematical beauty and induction.
 If ever that were true, it is but a half-truth.
 Sans intellectual curiosity, all that scientists have is pretty much just the revision and confirmation of old ideas, never the challenging of paradigms in Galileo, Newton, Einstein.
 But enough rambling.

 ### Assumptions